-Have competitive GRE scores in each of the aptitude subtests & the Psychology subject test.
+In a typical application year, applicants have competitive GRE scores on each of the aptitude subtests and the GRE psychology subject test.
 Applicants with scores above the recommended minimums (listed below) will be considered.
-Applicants with scores below these recommended minimums are strongly encouraged to retake the GREs and wait to apply to the program
+Applicants with scores below these recommended minimums are strongly encouraged to retake the GREs and wait to apply to the program.

 |Exam Name||Recommended Minimum Score (NEW)||Incoming Students’ Average Scores|

 Note that the GRE psychology subject test is only given twice a year by ETS.
 In a typical application year, applicants may apply to the program before they have taken the psychology subject GRE, but if admitted they will be required to submit their scores before enrollment.